sorbet/sorbet/website/docs/lsp-typed-level.md

 - Signature Help (`textDocument/signatureHelp`)
 - Document Highlight (`textDocument/documentHighlight`)

-These features which operate on both the thing under the cursor **and** references to things throughout the codebase also have degraded support in `# typed: false` files:
+These features require type inference to figure out what's under under the cursor **and** where that thing is referenced throughout the codebase:

 - Find All References (`textDocument/references`)
 - Rename Symbol (`textDocument/rename`)